Kava Kava root by Ray Sahelian, M.D. - Information on Kava Kava side effects and effect on liver

 desmethoxyyangonin.

-The water-soluble extract of kava contains
+The water-soluble extract contains

 different compounds than the fat-soluble extract.
 The central nervous activity of the